-Ending Family Violence.
+InFaith celebrates ten years of support and over $1,000,000 of investments to end family violence.
 In partnership with Faith Trust, The Safe & Healthy Churches initiative equips parish-based teams of church and lay leaders to respond to domestic violence and sexual abuse by providing tools and resources on how to adequately address the religious issues of domestic violence and child abuse through in-person trainings and webinars.
-An estimated 100,755 individuals have been in the five year history of the program through the trainings, webinars and overall initiative.
+Over 200,000 individuals have been impacted in the ten-year history of the program through the trainings, webinars and overall initiative.

-- Since its pilot in 2010, the program has been successfully executed in six US cities, training 470 people and 140 churches, as well as delivered 50 webinars.
+- Since its pilot in 2010, the program has been successfully executed in six U.S. cities, training 470 people and 140 churches, as well as delivered 50 webinars.